 Samples for all of the non-trace metal work are collected from the CTD ‘bio’ and ‘hydro’ casts.
 The ‘bio’ cast is shallow to focus sampling on the surface mixed layer and the deep chlorophyll maximum (DCM) where there is the most biological activity.
 Along this transect, the water is very clear and the DCM was as deep as 140 m.
 The ‘hydro’ cast samples were collected to measure nutrients, dissolved gases, bacterial production, plankton populations, zooplankton populations, chlorophyll, and other chemical parameters.
 This CTD and niskin rosette is much larger and is used on many more voyages than the trace metal rosette.
 Therefore it has a more permanent home on the ship with a track to move the rosette from the cut-away where it is deployed and recovered around the corner to be sampled and stored.

 This lab is where nutrient samples are analyzed.
 Phosphate, nitrate, nitrite, ammonia, and silica are essential for growth.
 To understand the biological cycle in this region of the oceans, nutrients must be measured.
-On this voyage the waters are nutrient deplete and so techniques are required to measure concentrations at the nmol (109 mol) level.
+On this voyage, the waters are nutrient depleted and so techniques are required to measure concentrations at the nmol (109 mol) level.

 The third shipping container that has been converted into a lab is where bacterial samples are cultured and analyzed for bacterial abundance, activity and diversity.
 We are interested in the role that bacteria play in trace metal availability, nutrient cycling, and bioremineralization.